About Yours Truly!

 When I was 5 years old, Mom started a kids dance team, which, naturally, I joined.
 It was my introduction into the dancing world and I haven't left it since.
 Once I was too old for the dance team, I took all of Mom's dance classes and became the person she would frequently use to demonstrate steps.
 At home, I was also her guinea pig, with my homework frequently getting interrupted so that she could try a new step with me.
 I guess you can safely say that I grew up dancing.

 Dancing was also the reason that I met my husband, Dave.
-When I was in my freshman year of college, Dave was going to Mom's beginner lessons.
-He wanted to go to a certain dance party, but this was an event where coming in with your own partner was pretty handy, but he didn't have one.
+When I was in my freshman year of college (2006), Dave was going to Mom's beginner lessons.
+He wanted to go to a certain dance party, but this was an event where coming in with your own partner was pretty handy, and he didn't have one.
 So Mom naturally volunteered me to go with him!
 The rest, of course, is history.
-We got married in 2013 after having been together for over 6 years and couldn't be happier.
+We got married in 2013 and couldn't be happier.

 It can only be assumed that if I grew up dancing, and met the love of my life through dancing, then it should also be a part of my professional career.
 I admit, I did try to become something else.
 I went to college to get a degree in anthropology, with a minor in archaeology.
 I wanted to become an archaeologist.
 But reality set in: archaeology doesn't pay well and requires more study, which meant more college and more money.
 So I turned to following in my mother's footsteps and became a teacher.
 I started working for her in 2010, along with my brother, and now we're family-run business!